Preheat oven to 375F

 Place the baking dish on the middle rack of the oven and bake at 375F for 30 minutes.
 After 30 minutes, carefully remove the baking dish from the oven, and spread the rest of the cranberry glaze over the meat.
 Cook for about 15 minutes more, or until the meat is fully done (internal temperature at the thickest part should read at least 155F).
 If you want the glaze to be softer and less caramelized, cover with foil during the last 15 minutes of cooking.

-Transfer the chicken to a cutting board or platter and let it rest 5 to 10 minutes.
+Transfer the turkey breast to a cutting board or platter and let it rest 5 to 10 minutes.
 Carve and serve with your favorite side dish or steamed vegetables.

 Save the juices from the baking dish, they are delicious.
 Use them to make gravy or use them as a dipping sauce for turkey meat or side vegetables.